 Jamie is professionally active, serving on the Association of College and Research Libraries Digital Scholarship Section DataQ Editorial Board (2018-2020), as Vice President of the Alumni Board at the University of Illinois Urbana-Champaign iSchool (2018-2021), on the Bloomington Faculty Council Research Affairs Committee (2017-2019), and as At-Large Representative on the Bloomington Library Faculty Council (BLFC) (2018-2020).

 Prior to joining the IU Libraries in 2017, Jamie served as Research Data Management Service Design Analyst at the University of California-Berkeley.
-She received a BA in Literary Studies from Bard College at Simon’s Rock, Master of British Studies from Humboldt University of Berlin in 2010, and MSLIS from the University of Illinois at Urbana-Champaign.
+She received her MA from Humboldt University of Berlin in 2010 and her MSLIS from the University of Illinois at Urbana-Champaign in 2015.